Who are they?

 What do they do?

 At GI Energy, we primarily use their commercial inverters; that is, three-phase, from 20 to 100kW (specifically, 20kW, 27.6kW, 50kW and 100kW).
 Compared with Fronius, they offer greater flexibility than the Fronius Ecos (2~6 MPPTs, compared to the Eco’s 1), and lower prices than the Fronius Symos.
-Furthermore, currently Fronius’ largest inverter is the Eco 27kW, so, for a 100kW system, you would need three Eco 27s, where alternately you could use a single ABB 100 (or two 50s linked together).
-Fronius plan to release a 50kW and 100kW inverter in 2020, but even so they’ll only have a single MPPT, compared with the ABB 100s six – meaning a lot fewer options when it comes to panel and string design.
+Furthermore, currently Fronius’ largest inverter is the Eco 27kW (with the 50kW and 100kW Tauro coming soon), so, for a 100kW system, you would need three Eco 27s, where alternately you could use a single ABB 100 (or two 50s linked together).

 SMA have recently been boasting about their ShadeFix technology, which finds the absolute maximum power point.
 A system may have multiple relative maximums, but it will only have a single absolute maximum – the maximum maximum, which is the one you want.
 Cheaper inverters will be happy to find a relative one, and stop looking after that.
 Fronius also have the technology to find the absolutely maximum, which they call Superflex.
 What most people don’t know is that ABB have had this technology since 2011!